Goose Pasture Tarn

 Sec.
 11-3-10.
 Defined.

-(a) Goose Pasture Tarn, hereinafter referred to as "the Tarn," located within the Town, is a private lake owned by the Town and available for use only to property owners of the Town.
+(a) Goose Pasture Tarn, hereinafter referred to as "the Tarn," located within the Town, is a private lake within the Town of Blue River and available for use only to property owners of the Town.
 Use of the Tarn shall be limited to such uses and subject to such restrictions as further set forth below.
+The land around the Tarn is not owned by the Town and is private property.
+The water and dam are owned by the Town of Breckenridge.

 All state laws and rules and regulations of the Colorado Department of Fish, Game and Parks shall apply to fishing, boating and sailing on the Tarn, and the same are hereby adopted into this Chapter by reference as they are presently enacted and hereafter amended.
 For these purposes, a violation of any such state law shall be deemed a violation of this Chapter and subject to enforcement by any person authorized to enforce this Chapter.
 Any conflict between this Chapter and any state law or regulation shall be resolved in favor of that provision or law which is more restrictive of the conduct to be controlled.